Home Office

-Help create a fair and flexible labour market.
-Change culture and attitudes.
-Empower individuals and communities.
-Improve equality structures, frontline services and support; and help Government Departments and others to consider equality as a matter of course.

-The Home Office publishes progress against the plan on the 10 Downing Street website.

 History

 On 27 March 1782, the Home Office was formed by renaming the existing Southern Department, with all existing staff transferring.
 On the same day, the Northern Department was renamed the Foreign Office.

 To match the new names, there was a transferring of responsibilities between the two Departments of State.
-All domestic responsibilities (including colonies) were moved to the Home Office, and all foreign matters became the concern of the Foreign Office.
+All domestic responsibilities (including colonies, previously administered under the Board of Trade) were moved to the Home Office, and all foreign matters (including the administration of British protectorates) became the concern of the Foreign Office.

 Most subsequently created domestic departments (excluding, for instance, those dealing with education) have been formed by splitting responsibilities away from the Home Office.